 We looking forward to your perspectives and insights on human, non-human, and ecosystem health.

-Join us on 9 June 2018 in open space to explore the challenges and elements of potential solutions at AUT Colab in Auckland and at RMIT in Melbourne.
+Join us on 9 June and on 16 June 2018 in open space to explore the challenges and elements of potential solutions at AUT Colab in Auckland and at RMIT in Melbourne.
 At each workshop we discuss one or more wicked problems that have been submitted by participants.